pluskid/Mocha.jl/docs/user-guide/layers/util-layer.rst

    .. attribute:: dim

       Default 3 (channel).
 The dimension to concat.
-Should be an iteger within the range 1 to 4.

    .. attribute:: bottoms